mecaneer23/clock/README.md

 | **-p** | Print the time to stdout.
 This is the default.                  |
 | **-x** | Add a custom time. `./clock.py -x 12 00`                        |
 | **-t** | Just print the current time.                                    |

+## Web

+A working HTML representation of a watch face